digiPr1me/DigiAutotap/README.md

 and tap it again to go on.
 Most of it is free.
 A few tasks need a supporter code (below).

-What it cannot do: the Midsummer skewer stand moves faster than a phone can take pictures of its own screen.

 ## What it needs